Delille Cellars

 Planning a Visit

 Delille Cellars' tasting room at 14300 NE 145th Street in Woodinville operates within the district's standard hospitality infrastructure.
-Given the winery's profile and the 2025 Prestige rating, booking ahead is advisable rather than relying on walk-in availability, particularly on weekends when Woodinville draws visitors from Seattle and beyond.
-The district sits roughly 30 minutes northeast of downtown Seattle, accessible by car, and the NE 145th Street corridor concentrates several producers within easy walking distance of one another.
+Reservations are essential, particularly on weekends.
+The district sits roughly 30 minutes northeast of downtown Seattle, accessible by car, and the NE 145th Street corridor concentrates several producers within walking distance of one another.
 Allocation wines at this tier of Washington production frequently move through the winery's mailing list before reaching any retail channel, so direct engagement with the tasting room is the more reliable route to the bottles that matter most.

 Comparable Spots, Quickly